byteball/headless-obyte/README.md

 ## Remote control

 You can remotely control your wallet via chat interface from devices listed in `control_addresses`.
 When the wallet starts, it prints out its pairing code.
 Copy it, open your GUI wallet, menu button, paired devices, add a new device, accept invitation, paste the code.
 Now your GUI wallet is paired to your headless wallet and you can find it in the list of correspondents (menu, paired devices) to start a chat.
-There are four commands you can give:
+These are the commands you can give:

 * `balance`: to request the current balance on the headless wallet;
 * `address`: to get to know one of the wallet's addresses, you use it to refill the wallet's balance;
-* `pay <amount in bytes>` to request withdrawal from the headless wallet to your `payout_address`, or `pay <amount> <asset>` to withdraw another asset.
+* `pay <amount in bytes>` to withdraw Bytes to your `payout_address`;
+* `pay all bytes` to withdraw all Bytes (including commissions) to your `payout_address`;
+* `pay <amount> <asset>` to withdraw specific asset to your `payout_address`;
+* `pay all <asset>` to withdraw all of specific asset to your `payout_address`;
 * `mci`: to get the last stable MCI on the headless wallet;
 * `space`: to get the file sizes of data folder;